POPE Francis announced an extraordinary jubilee, a Holy Year of Mercy, to highlight the Catholic Church’s “mission to be a witness of mercy”.

-“No one can be excluded from God’s mercy,” the Pope said yesterday (March 13), marking the second anniversary of his pontificate by leading a Lenten penance service in St Peter’s Basilica.
+“No one can be excluded from God’s mercy,” the Pope said on March 13, marking the second anniversary of his pontificate by leading a Lenten penance service in St Peter’s Basilica.

-“I frequently have thought about how the Church can make more evident its mission to be a witness of mercy,” he said during his homily; that was why he decided to call a special Holy Year, which would be celebrated from December 8, 2015, until November 20, 2016.
+“I frequently have thought about how the Church can make more evident its mission to be a witness of mercy,” he said during his homily; that is why he decided to call a special Holy Year, which will be celebrated from December 8, 2015, until November 20, 2016.

 The biblical theme of the year, he said, would be “Be merciful, just as your Father is merciful”, an admonition that applied “especially to confessors”, the Pope said with a smile.